DeskTime is turning 10 this year.

 Not only do we encourage our team members to have time off screens and relax, but we also encourage our users to do the same.
-We’ve published several articles that talk about the importance of work pauses, and in 2018, we introduced the Pomodoro timer feature that reminds DeskTime users to take a break every 52, 60 or 90 minutes.
+We’ve published several articles that talk about the importance of work pauses, and in 2018, we introduced the Pomodoro time tracking feature that reminds DeskTime users to take a break every 52, 60 or 90 minutes.

 Even a quick 5-minutes break can go a long way in improving your wellbeing and performance.
 Research shows that regularly detaching from your work tasks can help restore energy in the short term and prevent burnout in the long term.